seven1m/sooner.io/README.md

 Sooner.io is the distributed job scheduling engine and web-based management app built on [Node.js](http://nodejs.org), brought to you from the [Sooner State](http://en.wikipedia.org/wiki/Oklahoma).

-Jobs are written in CoffeeScript and run on a scheduled or on-demand basis via a distributed network of "workers."
+Jobs can be written in any language and run on a scheduled or on-demand basis via a distributed network of "workers."

 Some screenshots can be seen at [sooner.io](http://sooner.io).